Summary Page: Antarctica - cool science in action

 with LEARNZ?
 Are you a New Zealand Registered or Provisionally-Registered Teacher?

 Already Registered with LEARNZ and activated your account?
 Log in to your personal MyLEARNZ Control Panel and then enrol your classes at no cost in field trips.
 Note: Enrolment is only needed for the current and future year's field trips.

 if the message did not make it to your email inbox.
 Log on to

 Teachers - Lost your password?
 Recover it here.

 PLD about this field trip?
 Go to Webinar Schedule and Recordings.

 your LEARNZ Field Trip Teacher

-Inquiry Topics: Antarctica, climate change, environment, explorers, freezing, heritage, human impacts, ice, marine communities, marine research, oceans, Offshore, scientific research, sea, sustainability, temperature, water
+Inquiry Topics: adaptations, Antarctica, biodiversity, climate change, ecology, environment, food webs, freezing, human impacts, ice, life cycle, marine communities, marine research, monitoring change, oceans, Offshore, scientific research, sea, sustainability, temperature, water

 View the LEARNZ Events Calendar